 Dewsbury Road, Wakefield, West Yorkshire

-The roof was re-felted in 1978 but a major re-ordering was undertaken by Fr Tom Kenny in 2000, inspired by a church he saw in Salzburg.
+A major reordering was undertaken by Fr Tom Kenny in 2000, inspired by a church he saw in Salzburg.
 The altar is now on the south wall of the nave (geographic west) with the seating fanned out into the former north aisle.
 To facilitate sight lines, the cladding was removed from the north arcade.
 The original chancel arch has been filled with an iron screen with engraved glass and the former southeast sacristy converted for toilets.
 A reconciliation and resource room has been built in the northwest corner and the former northeast Blessed Sacrament Chapel is now the sacristy.

 The church is oriented on a south-north axis to suit the terrain, but liturgical compass points are used throughout this report.
 The 1932 church is correctly oriented.